Ric Tyler – Buildings Archaeologist

 1960s Coal-Fired Power Stations

-Ten coal-fired stations based around the 500MW turbo-generator unit, the largest then available, were released for construction by the Central Electricity Generating Board (CEGB) between 1960-64 as part of a bold expansion of electricty generation at a national scale.
-These stations, with a combined maximum capacity of 17.5GW, have formed the core of the UK’s electricity generation capacity for a period of 50 years and their buildings, in particular their ‘iconic’ cooling towers, have become established as dominant features within their often rural landscape settings.
-In the light of the ongoing programme of closure and demolition however, as of January 2024 only one of the original UK stations, Ratcliffe-on-Soar in Nottinghamshire, remains operational with the remaining plant scheduled for closure by September 2024.
+Ratcliffe was one of ten coal-fired stations based around the 500MW turbo-generator unit, the largest then available, released for construction by the Central Electricity Generating Board (CEGB) between 1960-64 as part of a bold, post-war expansion of electricity generation at a national scale.
+This group of stations, known colloquially as ‘Hinton’s Heavies’ after Sir Christopher Hinton the CEGB chairman who oversaw their introduction, have formed the backbone of the UK’s electricity generation capacity for a period of 50 years.
+Their monumental buildings, in particular their groupings of ‘iconic’ cooling towers, have become established as dominant features within their often rural landscape settings.
+In response to increasing awareness and concern regarding anthropogenic climate change, however, government policy has shifted away from fossil fuels, and the 1960s coal-fired stations have been sequentially shut down and decommissioned, with demolition their ultimate fate.

 1960s coal-fried power stations 1960s coal-fried power stations